 Several facilities initially expressed reservations about the necessity and benefits of implementing "corporatestyle" governance and management practices.
 The belief that it "doesn't apply" came from a view that it is costly to implement in terms of resources, is too bureaucratic in that it slows decision-making, and that it cannot be tailored to reflect the values of researchfocused organizations.
 The reality is that all facilities compete in an environment where good governance and management have become a necessity.

-Several facilities reported that steps taken by the CFI since 2012 convinced them that some adjustments were worthwhile as these could have a positive impact on the performance and long-term viability of their facility.
+The CFI believes that the steps taken with facilities since 2012 allowed them to change their mindset and showed them that some adjustments were worthwhile as these could have a real positive impact on the performance and long-term viability of their facility.

-It is evident from the performance reports that the CFI's efforts to instill a culture of continuous improvement have been fruitful.
+It is evident from the performance reports that the CFI's efforts to instill a culture of continuous improvement has been fruitful.
 All 12 facilities have evolved their governance and management structures commensurate with their lifecycle stage, complexity and nature.
-Changes were manifested in diverse ways, such as improving governance and management structures, evolving strategic plans and monitoring and mitigating risks.
+Changes were manifested in diverse ways, such as new or improved governance and management structures, evolving strategic plans, monitoring and mitigating risks.
 Several facilities explicitly stated their commitment to continue monitoring, adapting and improving their governance and management over time.

-SNOLAB is a research facility two kilometres underground in Vale's Creighton nickel mine in Sudbury.
+SNOLAB is physics laboratory two kilometres underground in Vale's Creighton nickel mine in Sudbury.
 It is mainly dedicated to the study of extremely rare astroparticle interactions.

-Case study: Supporting SNOLAB's expansion to a multi-experiment facility
+HIGHLIGHT: Supporting SNOLAB's expansion to a multi-experiment facility

-The CFI's support to SNOLAB between 2007 and 2012, when SNOLAB began transitioning from a Nobel-prize winning SNO experiment to a multi-experiment facility, can be considered a precursor to the MSI Fund.
+The CFI's support to SNOLAB between 2007 and 2012, when SNOLAB began transitioning from the Nobel-prize winning (in 2015) SNO experiment to a multi-experiment facility, can be considered a precursor to the MSI Fund.
 CFI provided project funding to support the expansion and annual funds to cover part of SNOLAB's O&M needs.